 This is not an exhaustive list, but rather an indication of just how helpful a police report can be.
 Since police reports are a snapshot of the accident almost immediately afterward, they can help to preserve information that generally fades with time.
 A witness’s memory may fade and weather conditions may change.
 Police reports can at least provide information to guide later attempts to recall this information.

 If you are involved in a traffic accident in California you should contact an experienced attorney immediately.
 An attorney can be an invaluable resource when you are trying to recover from an accident-related injury.
-To learn more about how an attorney may be able to help you, contact the law office of Joshua W. Glotzer, APC today for a free consultation.
+To learn more about how an attorney may be able to help you, contact the law office of Glotzer & Leib, LLP today for a free consultation.